 - The cost of serving a Section 42 Notice is around £220, which constitutes a small cost saving if you conclude an informal agreement instead.

 - There is tremendous scope for flexibility in negotiations.
 If, for instance, the premium is unaffordable, a lower additional term and keeping the ground rent in place could be a palatable alternative solution.

 Are there any disadvantages to extending your lease informally?

 The main issue with an informal lease extension is that these private agreements, though perfectly valid in law, are not bound by the provisions of the 1993 Act, meaning that all of the terms of the new lease may be open for renegotiation.

 This creates a situation that could be exploited by unscrupulous freeholders, particularly if the leaseholder has insufficient access to professional advice.
 It is sadly not uncommon for landlords to take advantage of the power imbalance, with many lease extensions negotiated based on a shorter extension and with some ground rent retained.

 When approaching a freeholder on an informal basis, you should expect a request for payment to cover the landlord’s administrative and valuation costs.
 It is also likely that the freeholder’s offered premium will be significantly inflated, compared to the amount calculated as part of the statutory process.
 This can leave the leaseholder with little option but to accept the landlord’s onerous terms, or break off negotiations and commence the formal route from scratch.

 Which is the best route to take?

-While both lease extension routes have their pros and cons, the advice on which is more suitable really depends on your individual situation.
-If you have owned the property for two or more years, it makes sense to commence matters through the formal route, with the benefit of the full protection offered through statutory process.
+While both lease extension routes have their pros and cons, the advice on which is more suitable depends on your situation.
+If you have owned the property for two or more years, it makes sense to commence matters through the formal route, benefitting the full protection offered through the statutory process.